 OH is most common in the elderly, postpartum mothers, those who have been on bed rest, and teenagers, because of their large amounts of growth over a small time period.
 The prevalence increases with age.
 Institutionalized elderly have higher rates of OH than individuals who remain living in the community.

 Symptoms of the following disorders can be similar to those of orthostatic hypotension.
 Comparisons may be useful for a differential diagnosis:

-Treatment of orthostatic hypotension depends upon the cause.
-When caused by a decrease in volume of circulating blood (hypovolemia) due to the use of certain medication(s), it is easily treated by adjusting the dosage or discontinuing the medication, under a doctor’s supervision.
+Specific therapies depend upon the underlying cause.
+When OH is caused by a decrease in volume of circulating blood (hypovolemia) due to the use of certain medication(s), it is treated by adjusting the dosage or discontinuing the medication, under a doctor’s supervision.
 Low blood pressure resulting from extended bed rest can be corrected by allowing the affected individual to sit up each day at certain times with increasing frequency.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

 For information about clinical trials sponsored by private sources, contact:

 For more information about clinical trials conducted in Europe, contact: https://www.clinicaltrialsregister.eu/

 Organizations related to Orthostatic Hypotension